CGJennings/se3docs/docs/um-ui-menu.md

 # Main menu commands

 Most high-level commands are accessed through the menu bar.
-This section offers a quick tour of the available menu items and their purpose.
+This page offers a quick tour of the available menu items and their purpose.
 Note that plug-ins can add new items to these menus, so you may have items that are not listed here.

 **Tip:** If you are looking for a particular menu item, use your browser's find in page feature (usually <kbd>Ctrl</kbd>+<kbd>F</kbd> or <kbd>⌘</kbd>+<kbd>F</kbd>) and type the name.